ozakary/data-C60_ML/nep-ml_model/README.md

 ---

-For further details, please refer to the original [documentation](https://github.com/brucefan1983/GPUMD) of GPUMD or contact the author via the provided email.
+For further details, please refer to the original [GPUMD](https://github.com/brucefan1983/GPUMD) documentation or contact the author via the provided email.